08 Mar 12 Easter Egg Decorating Ideas Perfect For Kids

 Easter is just days away, which means it’s time to bring out your holiday decor, ready your Easter baskets and decorate your Easter eggs!

-Just like decorating the Christmas tree at Christmas, decorating Easter eggs is especially fun for the kids.
-It’s a great opportunity for them to get creative, experiment with different styles and techniques, and get involved in the holiday preparations.
-You can have loads of fun with your kids making fun and festive designs and unique egg creations.
+Just like decorating the Christmas tree at Christmas, decorating Easter eggs for Easter is especially fun for the little ones.
+It’s a great opportunity for kids to get creative, experiment with different styles and techniques, and get involved in the holiday preparations.
+You can have loads of fun with your kids making festive designs and unique egg creations.
 Simply find a theme, gather your supplies and enjoy creating with your kids.

 See Also: 10 Easy Homemade Easter Treats For Kids

 As you’ll notice, some of the ideas are super simple and require only a couple of steps while other are a bit more involved and might be better suited for older kids.
-Pick your favorite or try a few different styles to create a nice and happy variety for your kids’ personalized Easter baskets.
+But there’s definitely a variety of ideas and tutorials for kids of all ages – some are easier, some will require adult help, but all are sure to offer plenty of family fun!
+Pick your favorite or try a few different styles to create a nice and happy variety for your kids’ Easter baskets!

 These monster eggs are as much fun to make as they are to look at!
 All you need is a bag of different size googly eyes from the craft store, glue and Sharpie markers for your kids.
 You can dye the eggs different colors ahead of time so that they’re ready to be decorated.